kendru/learn-cljs/content/section-4/lesson-23-namespaces-and-program-structure.md

   (get-in inventory [:items item :qty] 0))
 ```

-_src/learn\_cljs/import\_fns/inventory.cljs_
+_learn\_cljs/import\_fns/inventory.cljs_

 1. All functions in this file will be part of the `import-fns.inventory` namespace
 2. Declare a public function named `make-inventory`
 3. Use `defn-` to declare a private function

 As the name suggests, this namespace contains all of the code relating to creating and managing an inventory.
 It has no formatting or display logic.
 We expose `make-inventory` for constructing a new inventory, `add-items` for adding some quantity of a specific item, `list-items` for getting the distinct items in the inventory, and `item-qty` for getting the quantity of a particular item.
 We make the `add-quantity` function private by declaring it with `defn-` because it exists solely as an implementation detail of `add-items` and serves little value outside this context.
-Next, let's look at the `import-fns.format` namespace:
+Next, let's look at the `learn-cljs.import-fns.format` namespace:

 ```clojure
 (ns learn-cljs.import-fns.format